nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The ***Utilities Class Diagram*** given above shows how the classes in the Utilities component interact with each other and classes from other component.

-The Utilities Component consists for 4 classes.
+The Utilities Component consists of 4 classes.

 * **`LoggingHandler`**: Logs information during execution to the console.
 * **`Parser`**: Breaks down user input into relevant objects.